Calico Museum of Textiles Ahmedabad Entry Fee

 Entry Fees and Timings of Calico Museum of Textiles

 Only one tour is arranged on a daily basis with a limited number of 20 seats as such it is advisable to do advance booking.
 Children below ten years old are not allowed inside the museum.
 Photography is not permitted.

 There is no charge for visiting the museum which offers a guided tour from 10.30 am till 1 pm in the afternoon.
 Visitors are not permitted after 10.30 a.m. in the morning.
 Only fifteen to thirty people are allowed in the museum on a first come first served basis.

 Bookings can be done anytime between 10.30 a.m. till 1.45 p.m or 2.45 p.m to 6 p.m. except on Wednesdays and public holidays.
 If registered users do not turn up, the foundation can admit unregistered users.
 Children aged between 10 to 15 years are required to come along with their parents, guardian or tutor.

-So it is highly recommended to do booking four weeks in advance.
+So it is highly recommended to book four weeks in advance.
 Children below the age of ten years are not permitted and bags are strictly prohibited.
-To make the advance booking tourists can visit the calico museum website or call at 07922868172/22865995.
+To make the advance booking, tourists can visit the calico museum website or call at 07922868172/22865995.

 FAQ’s and General Information about Calico Textile Museum

 If you are looking for the best Ahmedabad tour package, then you have come to the right place.
 At Ahmedabad Tourism, a division of Holidays DNA, we offer various all-inclusive tour packages that are designed keeping in mind the budget and requirements of our customers.
 We can also make changes to the itinerary as per your needs and help you cover all the top tourist attractions in Ahmedabad.
 To know more about our services, please fill out the Contact Us form.